 Matapeake Business Drive is located outside of the regulated environmental features (REF), to the extent practicable.
-This PPS keeps the road, as previously approved.
-The Timothy Branch Trail was relocated outside the REF with prior approvals for adjacent sites, and this PPS similarly relocates the trail.
+This PPS proposes to keep the road, as previously approved.
+The Timothy Branch Trail was relocated outside the REF with prior approvals for adjacent sites, and this PPS proposes to similarly relocate the trail.